Allison Kowlessar, Coordinator

 - Failure to comply with any of these preliminary requirements may cause a delay in ODS providing you Services.

-- To request an interpreter for any event other than a regularly scheduled class (i.e., a meeting, field trip, counseling, etc.) you must complete a Service Request Form, found at http://www.barry.edu/disability-services/forms/, at least forty-eight (48) hours in advance of the event.
+- To request an interpreter for any event other than a regularly scheduled class (i.e., a meeting, field trip, counseling, etc.) you must complete a service request form at least forty-eight (48) hours in advance of the event, forms can be accessed at http://www.barry.edu/disability-services/forms/.

 - Any failure to give ODS forty-eight (48) hours advanced notice of your request for interpreting or CART services may result in the inability of ODS to provide the requested services.